radtriste/kogito-pipelines/docs/jenkins.md

     * [Generate only specific repositories](#generate-only-specific-repositories)
     * [Generate all](#generate-all)

+We use [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin) to create the different Kogito jobs

+## Structure

+### Seed job structure

 ## Folder Structure

     .
     ├── .jenkins                # repository jenkins folder
-    │   ├── dsl                 # dsl script files to generate jobs for the repository │   │   ├── jobs            # contains the jobs for the current branch to be generated │   │   └── scripts         # scripts for dsl jobs │   └── tests               # tests for Jenkinsfiles
+    │   ├── dsl                 # dsl script files to generate jobs for the repository │   │   ├── Jenkinsfile.seed # Main entry point for generation of the jobs
+    │   │   ├── jobs.groovy     # contains the jobs for the current branch to be generated
+    │   │   └── scripts         # scripts for dsl jobs
+    │   └── tests               # tests for Jenkinsfiles
-    ├── dsl                     # main folder for seed job generation and configuration of Kogito jobs │   ├── seed                # contains all information and configuration of the seed job │   │   └── src/main/*      # common classes which can be reused into the different groovy scripts for jobs generation │   │   └── src/test/*      # test classes to check groovy script are well formed │   │   └── config.yaml     # main configuration for the whole seed job │   └── branch_config.yaml  # jobs configuration for the current branch
+    ├── dsl                     # main folder for seed job generation and configuration of Kogito jobs │   ├── seed                # contains all information and configuration of the seed job │   │   └── src/main/*      # common classes which can be reused into the different groovy scripts for jobs generation │   │   └── src/test/*      # test classes to check groovy script are well formed │   └── config
+    │   │   └── main.yaml       # main configuration for the whole seed job
+    │   │   └── branch.yaml     # jobs configuration for the current branch

 ## Generated jobs structure